Zucchini Muffins

 How to Make Zucchini Muffins

 First, whisk together the dry ingredients in one bowl and the wet ingredients in another.
-Add the grated zucchini to the bowl of wet ingredients.
+Fold the grated zucchini into the wet ingredients.

 Pouring dry ingredients into bowl of wet ingredients

 Then, combine them.
-Pour the dry ingredients into the bowl of wet ingredients…
+Add the dry ingredients to the wet ingredients…

 Hand folding batter in large bowl with rubber spatula

-…and fold until just combined.
-Careful not to overmix!
+…and mix until just combined.
+Fold in the chopped nuts, being careful not to overmix.

 Mixing walnuts into zucchini muffins batter

-Finally, fold in the chopped nuts, and bake!
-Grease a 12-cup muffin pan, or place cupcake liners in the muffin cups.
-Evenly divide the batter among the cups and bake at 400°F for about 18 minutes, or until the tops of the muffins spring back to the touch and a toothpick inserted comes out clean.
+Finally, bake the muffins.
+Grease a 12-cup muffin pan, or place paper liners in the muffin cups.
+Evenly divide the batter among the cups, and bake at 400°F for about 18 minutes.
+The tops of the muffins should spring back to the touch and a toothpick inserted should come out clean.

 Allow the muffins to cool in the pan for 10 minutes before transferring them to a wire rack to cool completely.
 Enjoy!